Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Discussion and Future Work

 \section{Discussion and Future Work}

 We have presented novel PAC-Bayesian risk certificates tailored for the SimCLR framework.
-Our experiments on CIFAR-10 show that our bounds yield non-vacuous risk certificates and significantly outperform previous ones. \\ \textbf{Bounding techniques.} \cref{thm:simclr-kl-pb} and \cref{thm:kl-zero-one} rely on concentration bounds to apply the PAC-Bayes bound-kl in an i.i.d. setting.
+Our experiments on CIFAR-10 and MNIST show that our bounds yield non-vacuous risk certificates and significantly outperform previous ones. \paragraph{Bounding techniques} \cref{thm:simclr-kl-pb} and \cref{thm:kl-zero-one} rely on concentration bounds to apply the PAC-Bayes bound-kl in an i.i.d. setting.
 Although the PAC-Bayes-kl bound was selected for its tightness, any bound that respects our proof's assumptions could be applicable.
 Moreover, \cref{thm:simclr-diarmid-pb} and \cref{thm:zero-one-diarmid} were obtained using McDiarmid's inequality, integrated into McAllester's PAC-Bayes bound.
-Since this variant is known to be less tight than the kl bound or Catoni's bound, it would be interesting to explore whether McDiarmid's inequality can be incorporated into these tighter bounds.\\ \textbf{Extension to other (non-i.i.d.) losses} While this paper primarily focuses on contrastive learning using the SimCLR framework, the approaches we propose to address the non-i.i.d. characteristics of the SimCLR loss can be readily applied to other loss presenting similar dependence, such as ranking losses \cite{chen2009ranking}, Barlow Twins \cite{zbontar2021barlow} or VICReg \cite{CabannesKBLB23}.
+Since this variant is known to be less tight than the kl bound or Catoni's bound, it would be interesting to explore whether McDiarmid's inequality can be incorporated into these tighter bounds. \paragraph{Extension to other (non-i.i.d.) losses} While this paper primarily focuses on contrastive learning using the SimCLR framework, the approaches we propose to address the non-i.i.d. characteristics of the SimCLR loss can be readily applied to other loss presenting similar dependence, such as ranking losses \cite{chen2009ranking}, Barlow Twins \cite{zbontar2021barlow} or VICReg \cite{CabannesKBLB23}.
 While our non-i.i.d.
 McAllester PAC-Bayes bound (\cref{thm:simclr-diarmid-pb}) requires only a bounded difference assumption, the non-i.i.d.
-PAC-Bayes-kl bound (\cref{thm:simclr-kl-pb}), while more opaque, requires only a Hoeffding's assumption on the dependent terms. \\ \textbf{Impact of temperature scaling and projection head} Temperature scaling in the SimCLR loss remains challenging as the scaling constant loosens the PAC-Bayes bounds, suggesting the need for more adapted PAC-Bayes bounds for this type of loss.
+PAC-Bayes-kl bound (\cref{thm:simclr-kl-pb}), while more opaque, requires only a Hoeffding's assumption on the dependent terms. \paragraph{Impact of temperature scaling and projection head} Temperature scaling in the SimCLR loss remains challenging as the scaling constant loosens the PAC-Bayes bounds, suggesting the need for more adapted PAC-Bayes bounds for this type of loss.
 Regarding the bound on the downstream classification loss, our approach better handles smaller temperatures than previous bounds, though it still struggles to perfectly align with downstream classification losses at low temperatures.
-Regarding projection head, we empirically observe that classification loss is lower when features are used without a projection head compared to with one, yet the theoretical role of the projection head cannot fully be understood with our downstream classification bound.
-In this work, we proposed an approach to integrate a simple projection head into our bound, and it would be interesting to link this with \cite{jing2021understanding} that suggests a fixed low-rank diagonal projector might suffice instead of a trainable projection head. \\ \textbf{PAC-Bayes learning} Our models trained with \textit{PAC-Bayes by Backprop} achieve accuracy competitive with \cite{chen2020simple} despite using a much smaller model (7-layer CNN vs. 50-layer CNN) and training for fewer epochs (100 vs. 500).
-Although this paper focuses on deriving better risk certificates rather than improving the PAC-Bayes learning algorithm, there is a need to extend the PAC-Bayes paradigm to large-scale neural networks, such as ResNet50.